bartificer/programming-by-stealth/docs/pbs57.md

 Let’s start with the really big-picture stuff.
 The page clearly has a heading; so let’s wrap that in the semantic `<header>` tag.
 Everything else on the page is part of the main content of the page; so let’s wrap that in a `<main>` tag.

 Since this is a single article, the best semantic tag for describing the distinct regions within the content is `<section>`.
 Let’s create sections for each of the chunks of content that begin with an `<h2>` tag.
-Since these headings will now becomes top-level headings within a section rather than second level heading within the page, they need tp be changed from `<h2>`s to `<h1>`s.
+Since these headings will now becomes top-level headings within a section rather than second level heading within the page, they need to be changed from `<h2>`s to `<h1>`s.

 Finally, to give us a meaningful sidebar to work with, I moved the small table and the small figure into a separate grouping.
 I chose to mark them up as an aside and removed the utility tags to set their width and to float them.